 - Probability Conditional probability, multiplication theorem on probability, independent events, total

-- probability, Bayes’ theorem, Random variable and its probability distribution, mean and variance of random variable.
+- probability, Bayes’ theorem, Random variable, and its probability distribution, mean, and variance of a random variable.
 Repeated independent (Bernoulli) trials and Binomial distribution.

 Posts Related to CBSE Class 12

-Students don’t worry about the CBSE Class 12 Mathematics Syllabus is provided in this article in the acadamic year of 2019.
-In this Syllabus is related to Central Board Of Secondary Education.
-You can download the Class 12 Mathematics Syllabus for CBSE in the academic year of 2019.
-Refer the article and immediately start your preparation.
-Don’t forget to share in this article to our friends.
+Students don’t worry about the CBSE Class 12 Mathematics Syllabus is provided in this article in the academic year of 2020.
+This Syllabus is related to the Central Board Of Secondary Education.
+You can download the Class 12 Mathematics Syllabus for CBSE in the academic year of 2020.
+Refer to the article and immediately start your preparation.
+Don’t forget to share this article with our friends.